 Suitable for low carb, Whole30, keto, paleo, and gluten free diets.
 Post includes Weight Watchers points.

-This Air Fryer Corned Beef is incredibly tender and flavorful.
-It’s everything you’d expect from corned beef but cooked in waaaay less time, thanks to the incredible power of the air fryer.
+This Air Fryer Corned Beef Brisket is incredibly tender and flavorful.
+This easy recipe is everything you’d expect from corned beef but cooked in waaaay less time, thanks to the incredible power of the air fryer.

 What Is Corned Beef Brisket?

 Corned beef is a beef brisket that has been cured in a brine or salt solution.
-Beef brisket can be tough, so the brine and slow cooking process make the meat tender and flavorful.
+Beef brisket can be tough, so the brine and slow cooking process give tender beef that is flavorful.

 Why Make This Recipe

 - Affordable – Beef brisket is usually a tough cut of meat and is, therefore, less expensive than other cuts.
-The corning process makes the meat tender, juicy and flavorful.
+The corning process makes tender meat that is juicy and flavorful with a nice crust.

-- Traditional – Even though air frying corned beef is a non-traditional cooking method, corned beef was so affordable it became a favorite traditional meal for Irish-Americans.
+- Traditional – Even though air frying corned beef is a non-traditional cooking method, corned beef was so affordable it became one of the favorite traditional recipes meal for Irish-Americans.

-- Fast – Corned beef in air fryer cooks in under 2 hours which is still considerably quicker than more conventional cooking methods.
+- Fast – Corned beef in air fryer cook time is under 2 hours which is still considerably quicker than more conventional cooking methods like the crock pot.
 Plus, you’ll only have about 10 minutes of hands-on cooking.

 Ingredient Notes